fonsofhervella/spaceapps_datathon/README.md

 <!-- Features -->
 # 🧮 Model developed 🧮

-In our work, we have tried both regression and classification models.
-The model presented here is a binary classification model that constitutes the first step towards building more complex models.
-The target variable Kp has been classified into higher or equal to 5 (1) in order to indicate an incoming solar storm, and less than 5 (0).

 The data has been splitted into train and test.
 Train dataset consists of the first 80% of the time series data from 2016.
 Test dataset consists of the last 20% of the data till 2023.